Latour, Blair and British Foreign Policy, Pt 3 The Blair ViewOctober 11, 2013

 A Global Alliance for Global Values is based on speeches that Blair gave in the year before he stepped down as Prime Minister as such it’s less rooted in concrete politics but I also suspect that it actually reflects the way that Blair’s thinking developed after 9/11.
 The message is very simple: we need to work together to defeat extremism.
 A few choice extracts

 To win the battle of values, we must prove beyond any question that our world-view is based not just on power but on justice; not just on what is necessary, but on what is right.

 Regrets?
 Not enough intervention:

 There are many areas in which we have not intervened as effectively as I would wish, even if only by political pressure.
 Sudan, for example; the appalling deterioration in the conditions of the people of Zimbabwe; human rights in Burma; the virtual enslavement of the people of North Korea.

-Our opponents don’t just need to be killed but they have to admit that they have absolutely no point
+Our opponents don’t just need to be killed but first they have to admit that they are wrong about everything.

 This ideology has to be taken on – and taken on everywhere.
 This terrorism, in my view, will not be defeated until we confront not just the methods of the extremists but also their ideas.
 I don’t mean just telling them that terrorist activity is wrong.
 I mean telling them that their attitude to America is absurd, that their concept of governance is prefeudal, that their positions on women and other faiths are reactionary.
 We must reject not just their barbaric acts, but their presumed and false sense of grievance against the West, their attempt to persuade us that it is we and not they who are responsible for their violence.